Evolution of pi^0 suppression in Au+Au collisions from sqrt(s_NN) = 39 to 200 GeV

 Nuclear effects on the \piz production are quantified using the nuclear modification factor

-where $\sigma_{pp}^{\pi^0}$ is the production cross section of \piz in \pp collisions, and $\left<T_{\rm AB}\right> = \left<N_{\rm coll}\right>/\sigma_{pp}^{\rm inel}$ is the nuclear thickness function averaged over the range of impact parameters contributing to the given centrality class according to the Glauber model.
-Thus \raa compares the yield observed in $A+A$ collisions to the yield expected from the superposition of \Ncoll independent \pp interactions.
+where $\sigma_{pp}^{\pi^0}$ is the production cross section of \piz in \pp collisions, and $\left<T_{\rm AB}\right> = \left<N_{\rm coll}\right>/\sigma_{pp}^{\rm inel}$ is the nuclear-overlap function averaged over the range of impact parameters contributing to the given centrality class according to the Glauber model.
+Thus \raa compares the yield observed in A$+$A collisions to the yield expected from the superposition of \Ncoll independent \pp interactions.
 In the absence of nuclear effects, \raa should be equal to unity.
 However, \raa$\approx 1$ does not necessarily imply the absence of suppression, it may also indicate a balance between enhancing and depleting mechanisms.